2ni/makezurich-moveandchill/README.md

 - flex bent sensor to detect if chair used
 - IMU sensor to detect movement which shows chair in use

 ### Things to do
 - [X] 1st connection of arduino nano 33
-- [ ] build arduino library to commuincate with murata module
+- [X] build arduino library to commuincate with murata module
-- [.] occupancy detection of a chair
+- [X] occupancy detection of a chair
-  - [ ] infrared
+  - [X] infrared
   - [X] flexbend (quadratic)
-  - [ ] strain gauge / load cell with HX711
+  - [X] strain gauge / load cell with HX711
-- [ ] function to check if chair in the sun or not
+- [X] function to check if chair in the sun or not
-- [ ] measure duration of occupancy
+- [X] measure duration of occupancy
-- [ ] send data to ttn
+- [X] send data to ttn
-- [ ] pass data to some db which is publicly available
+- [X] pass data to some db which is publicly available
+- [ ] detect position of chair

 ### Manual fix about attachInterrupt only calling one
 - see this [patch](https://github.com/arduino/ArduinoCore-nRF528x-mbedos/pull/69/commits/af5d3d43ae435e392a985e1b7b18491b74b33a5b)